 *Groups of 10 or more – ALL must be taking equipment and be fully paying ie. not applicable on free child packs

 **Free helmet – must be under same reference and requested at time of booking

 *** Excludes Peisey (Oree des Cimes), La Rosiere (Cimes Blanches), Alpe d'Huez, Arcs 1800, Arcs 2000 (Cimes des Arcs, Arolles, Source des Arcs), Avoriaz, Courchevel 1850 (Chalet du Forum), Flaine, Plagne Villages (Granges du Soleil), Belle Plagne (Hotel les Balcons, Le Centuare, Balcons de Belle Plagne), Plagne Soleil (Sun Valley), Les Menuires (Julietta, Chalets du Soleil, Hotel Kaya, Natalia, Alpages de Reberty, Les Clarines), Meribel Mottaret (Les Alpages, Les Crets, Les Fermes de Meribel, Plattieres), Sainte Foy, Tignes (Le Telemark, Le Taos), Val d'Isere (Balcons de Bellevarde).
 Valid for weeks of 06/01, 27/01, 10/03, 17/03, 31/03 + 07/04 only

 The recent vast improvements in ski and snowboard technology and the wide variety of equipment now available mean that hiring is a great option.
 It will provide you with the latest, most highly rated models to suit your style, ability and size.

-All the equipment stocked by our shops has been selected and tested by qualified men and women professionals, competitors and instructors.
+All the equipment stocked by the shops we use has been selected and tested by qualified professionals, competition skiers and instructors.